AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-26-what-are-cookies.md

 ---
 title: What Are Cookies?
 description: You've heard the term before, but maybe you're still lost.
 What are cookies?
 How are they used?
-And what are their implications for online privacy?
+And how do they affect online privacy?
 keywords: [cookies in browsers, cookies, browser cookies]
 tags: [dev, web-dev, http, cookies]
 comments_id: 49